-The Anzac story has been a central part of the Australian cultural identity for over a century and the contradictions that emerged around it have shown no sign of going away.
-Historians have been unpacking the meaning of Anzac for decades and seem to no closer to any definitive meaning.
+The Anzac story has been a central part of the Australian cultural identity for over a century.
+The contradictions that have emerged around it have shown no sign of going away.
+Historians have been unpacking the meaning of Anzac for decades and seem to no closer to any absolute sense.

-Yet for one old gentlemen at the inaugural lecture in Knowledge Series of the University of Wollongong Alumni Dr Jen Roberts was ‘a brave lady’ to ‘present the truth’ about the Anzac story in her evocative lecture ‘Men, myth and memory’.
+Yet for one old gentleman at the inaugural lecture in the Knowledge Series of the University of Wollongong Alumni, Dr Jen Roberts was ‘a brave lady’ to ‘present the truth’ about the Anzac story in her evocative lecture ‘Men, myth and memory’.
 The Alumni audience was a mix of ages, and interests and included past military personnel.

-Robert’s powerful presentation left none of the alumnus present in any doubt about the contested nature of Anzac and that there is far from just one truth.
-Anzac is a fusion of cultural processes over many decades and it has been grown into something bigger than itself.
+Robert’s compelling presentation left none of the alumnus present in any doubt about the contested nature of Anzac and that there is far from just one truth.
+Anzac is a fusion of cultural processes over many decades, and it has been grown into something bigger than itself.

-Roberts makes the point that the Anzac mythology and iconography points to Australian exceptionalism and then neatly outlined how this is not the situation.
+Jen Roberts argued in her lecture that the Anzac mythology and iconography point to Australian exceptionalism.
+She then detailed how this was not the situation.
 She analysed the horrors of war and how this is played out within the Anzac story.

-The tension within the meaning of Anzac, according to Roberts, is represented by the official state driven narrative stressing the honour, duty and sacrifice through commemoration, remembrance and solemnity, while on the hand there is the unofficial story of the digger mythology.
-The digger is not a professional soldier, he is egalitarian, loyal to mates and a larrikin – a good all-round Aussie bloke.
+On the hand, there is the unofficial story of the digger mythology about a man who is not a professional soldier, who is egalitarian, loyal to mates and a larrikin – an excellent all-round Aussie bloke.

-The official/digger binary highlights the contradictions with the Anzac tradition and its meaning for the military personnel, past and present.
-In 1941 an 18 year old country lad called Bruce Guppy from the New South Wales South Coast volunteered for service with the 7th Australian Light Horse.
-Guppy volunteered because his brothers had joined up and the military looked to have better prospects than working as a dairy hand.
-Gunner BW Guppy had little time for jingoism or nationalism as a laconic sort of fellow and stated ‘life is what you make it’.
-He was a yarn-spinning non-drinking, non-smoking, non-gambling larrikin, who saw action in the 1942 Gona-Buna Campaign in New Guinea and later trained as a paratrooper.
-His anti-war views in later years never stopped him from attending every Sydney Anzac Day March with his unit, 2/1 Mountain Battery, and the camaraderie they provided.
+Bruce Guppy was a yarn-spinning non-drinking, non-smoking, non-gambling larrikin, who saw action in the 1942 Gona-Buna Campaign in New Guinea and later trained as a paratrooper.
+His anti-war views in later years never stopped him from attending every Sydney Anzac Day March with his unit, 2/1 Mountain Battery, and the camaraderie they provided for him.
 A lifetime member of the RSL he never discussed his wartime service with his family, until I married his daughter.

 Guppy had five brothers who saw active service in the Pacific conflict, with one brother’s service in BCOF in Japan cited in Gerster’s Travels in Atomic Sunshine.
 Guppy would not call himself a hero, yet willing participated in Huskisson’s Community Heroes History Project in 2007.
 Guppy was something of a bush poet and in 1995 wrote in a poem called ‘An Old Soldier Remembers’, which in part says: